 Clients Consultations with Odelya

 Developmental and complex trauma often lies at the root of such difficulties.
-Inflammation and underlying infections are often contributing causes, especially in the case of children and teens who previously had no difficulties who suddenly begin to display unusual symptoms.
+Inflammation and underlying infections are often contributing causes, especially in children and teens with no difficulties who suddenly begin to display unusual symptoms.

 For such clients, targeting all aspects of wellness is essential to the success of efforts to restore mental health.
 Failure to do so is a common reason why many people, especially trauma survivors, are not able to improve their symptoms or maintain progress once achieved.